OneSparse/OneSparse/README.md

-to hold this graph would need (1 billion)^2 or (1,000,000,000,000,000,000), a "quintillion" elements, but only 1e+11 of them would have meaningful values, leaving only 0.0000001 of the graph being utilized.
+to hold this graph would need (1 billion)^2 or (1,000,000,000,000,000,000), a "quintillion" elements, but only 1e+11 of them would have meaningful values, leaving only 0.0000001 of the matrix being utilized.

 By using a sparse matrix instead of dense, only the elements used are actually stored in the matrix.
-The "empty" part of the matrix is not stored and is interpreted as an "algebraic zero" value, which might not be the actual number zero, but other values like positive or negative infinity depending on the particular algebraic operations applied.
+The "empty" part of the matrix is not stored and is interpreted as an "algebraic zero" value, which might not be the actual number zero, but other values like positive or negative infinity depending on the particular semiring operations applied to the matrix.

 pggraphblas is a postgres extension that provides access to two new
 types: matrix and vector, as well as the GraphBLAS api to manipulate